-However, after the solution has been created, you can easily deploy it to SQL Server using Transact-SQL stored procedures in the familiar environment of Management Studio.
+Development and testing of the actual code is best performed using a dedicated development environment.
+However, after the script is fully tested, you can easily deploy it to SQL Server using Transact-SQL stored procedures in the familiar environment of Management Studio.

 This tutorial assumes familiarity with basic database operations such as creating databases and tables, importing data, and writing SQL queries.
 It does not assume you know R. As such, all R code is provided.